open-socialism/open-socialism-site/tldr-for-software-people.md

 ## Although, software people are the least likely to think about this

 * We are living the capitalism dream.
 We worked hard in school, probably went to college, got a job in IT, worked hard and are paid handsomely.
+We tend to love our jobs and profession.
-* However, in reality this was likely only possible because we grew up in a middle class family and were able to focus on our study, not the problems with our young lives.
+* However, becoming sofware people was likely only possible because we grew up in a middle class family and were able to focus on our study, not the problems with our young lives.
-* We also have hit the supply and demand jackpot in terms of our skill set and get pampered and paid way out of proportion to our actual benefit to society.
+* We also have hit the supply and demand jackpot in terms of our skill set and get pampered and paid way out of proportion to our actual benefit to society (which in many cases will be a net negative).

 ## What is a good new system then?